A future for Greensborough Activity Centre

 The review will take place over two years, finishing in 2027.

 • Stage 1 will focus on listening.
-We’ll prepare a discussion paper and ask the community what they value about Greensborough Town Centre and what they think could be improved.
+We’ll prepare a discussion paper and ask the community what they value about Greensborough Activity Centre and what they think could be improved.

 • Stage 2 will use this feedback to create a draft Greensborough Structure Plan, which will then be shared with the community for further input.

-Greensborough Town Centre has the opportunity to be a well‑connected, thriving and innovative centre.
+Greensborough Activity Centre has the potential to be a well‑connected, thriving and innovative centre.
 What does that look like to you?

 Get involved